 There are three general categories of cat litter: clay-based, biodegradable, and silica-based (1).

-Clay-based litter can absorb its weight in urine, making it highly effective.
-However, once it’s full and can’t absorb any more, a distinctive odor will emerge.
-You can then add charcoal or baking soda to reduce the smell.
+Clay-based litter can absorb its weight in urine, but a distinctive odor will emerge once it’s full and can’t absorb any more.

-Biodegradable litter is the environmentally-friendly option, and it’s actually safe for your cat to ingest.
-This type might be produced from recycled products or even plants such as wheat or corn.
+Biodegradable litter is an environmentally-friendly option, and it’s actually safe for your cat to ingest.

 Silica-based litter is a crystallized form of silica gel.
 It effectively absorbs cat urine while keeping the pee smell under control.
 This type is preferred by many as it produces less dust.

-While these three have very different properties, they have something in common as well.
-No matter the type of litter you choose, it still becomes a hard substance once it has absorbed urine.
-They are all therefore potentially harmful to your vacuum cleaner.
+While these three have very different properties, they all become a hard substance once it has absorbed urine.
+They are all, therefore, potentially harmful to your vacuum cleaner.

-Once sucked up, the granules travel through the device at high speeds, hitting the inside components as they go.
-These fragile parts can suffer from the impact – soon you might notice your vacuum cleaner is failing.
+Once sucked up, the granules travel through the device at high speeds, hitting the inside components.
+These fragile parts can suffer from the impact – soon, you might notice your vacuum cleaner is failing.